Pastwatch: The Redemption of Christopher Columbus: Plot summary

 Sometime in the future, humanity invents a series of machines to view past events.
 Tagiri is a researcher at Pastwatch, the organization in charge of those machines.
 Her special interest is in the colonization of the Caribbean and the life of Christopher Columbus.
 One day, she accidentally discovers that the machines may be used to send information backwards in time (meaning the past is not unalterable).
 Unsure about what to do with the knowledge she is nonetheless put in charge of a project to explore it along with her husband Hassan.
 They are eventually joined by their daughter Diko.

 A parallel narrative tells of Columbus' efforts to secure financial and political backing for his voyage across the Atlantic.
-Tagiri and other researchers note that Columbus had always yearned for greatness but that as a young man he had been determined to head east in a new crusade to liberate from the Muslims the Holy Land and Constantinople, whose fall was a recent and painful event to Europeans of Columbus' generation.
+Tagiri and other researchers note that Columbus had always yearned for greatness but that as a young man he had been determined to head east in a new crusade to liberate the Holy Land and Constantinople from the Muslims, whose fall was a recent and painful event to Europeans of Columbus' generation.
 Columbus changed his mind and decided to head west across the Atlantic after he nearly drowned in a storm.

 The mystery of exactly why Columbus changed his mind is solved by Diko.
 She uses a new and more visually sensitive version of the time viewer and discovers that after surviving the wreck, Columbus received a vision directing him to head west to convert the people who lived on a previous undiscovered continent.
-The researchers realize that thd vision is actually a hologram sent back in time by people from an alternate timeline to influence the direction of Columbus' life.
+The researchers realize that the vision is actually a hologram sent back in time by people from an alternate timeline to influence the direction of Columbus' life.

 Realizing that someone has already changed the timeline, they try to figure out what might have been different if Columbus had headed east, instead of west.
 The answer is provided by Hunahpu, an Amerindian researcher with Pastwatch.
 He argues that in the original timeline, the Europeans exhausted themselves in the anti-Muslim crusade propagated by Columbus, and meanwhile, across the ocean, the Tlaxcalan Empire of Central America grew powerful enough to invade the weakened Europe, subjecting the continent to a harsh regime of human sacrifice.
-Eventually, the Tlaxcalans underwent an Industrial Revolution and developed advanced weapons which enabled them to conquer the entire world, still without changing their bloodthirsty religion for what must have been an extended period To undo that atrocity, the Pastwatch's counterparts from the original timeline sent the hologram back to direct Columbus, the greatest man of his era, to head west.
+Eventually, the Tlaxcalans underwent an Industrial Revolution and developed advanced weapons which enabled them to conquer the entire world, still without changing their bloodthirsty religion for what must have been an extended period.
+To undo that atrocity, the Pastwatch's counterparts from the original timeline sent the hologram back to direct Columbus, the greatest man of his era, to head west.
 The European conquest of the Americas thereby neutralized the threat but at the price of untold suffering for the Native Americans, trampled under the European conquest.